lyc102/camtips/_posts/2022-01-02-Simplicial-Lattice.md

 ![geoLa 41](https://lyc102.github.io/camtips/assets/images/geoLa 41.png)

-This is a nice property of the bubble function. $b_f$ will vanish on all lower dimensional sub-simplex $e$ no matter if $e\subset f$ or not.
-It also vanish on other $f'$ with the same dimension.
+There is a nice property of the bubble function.
+The bubble function $b_f$​ on a face will vanish on all lower dimensional sub-simplex $e$​ no matter if $e\subset f$​ or not.
+It also vanish on other faces $f'$​ with the same dimension.